SpongePowered/SpongeDocs/source/contributing/implementation/mixins.rst

 .. note::

   The Mixin project will be servicing a number of other projects in addition to Sponge itself.
-Therefore Mixin has its' own documentation together with the repository.
+Therefore, Mixin has its own documentation together with the repository.